-- SFTD 5007: Research in Marital and Family Therapy - SFTD 5008: Introduction to Marital and Family Therapy: Counseling Theories and Techniques - SFTD 5009: Theories of Marital and Family Therapy - SFTD 5045: Group Psychotherapy - SFTD 5046: Human Development Across the Life Cycle
+- SFTD 5007: Research in Marital and Family Therapy - SFTD 5008: Introduction to Marital and Family Therapy: Counseling Theories and Techniques - SFTD 5009: Theories of Marital and Family Therapy

+- SFTD 5045: Group Psychotherapy - SFTD 5046: Human Development Across the Life Cycle

-Students can take the following course if needed to meet licensure requirements:
+Students can take the following course to meet licensure requirements:

-• SFTD 5311: Substance Abuse/Addictions and Critical Issues in Systems Theory
+SETD 5311: Substance Abuse/Addictions and Critical Issues in Systems Theory

 Leveling courses must be completed prior to being fully admitted into the program.
 These 15 credit hours do not count toward the 96 credit hour degree requirement.
-Students can request a review of their master's level coursework to be considered as transfer of credits up to 21 credit hours.